maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 .. warning:: ``hildon_window_set_menu`` is deprecated and should not be used in newly-written code.
 Hildon 2.2: use `hildon_window_set_main_menu() <hildon-window-set-main-menu>`_

 Sets the menu to be used for this window.
 This menu overrides a program-wide menu that may have been set with `hildon_program_set_common_menu() <hildon-program-set-common-menu>`_ .
-Pass ```NULL`` <NULL:CAPS>`_ to remove the current menu.
+Pass None to remove the current menu.
 HildonWindow takes ownership of the passed menu and you're not supposed to free it yourself anymore.

 Note: `hildon_window_set_menu() <hildon-window-set-menu>`_ calls `gtk_widget_show_all() <gtk-widget-show-all>`_ for the :class:`GtkMenu` .
 To pass control about visibility to the application developer, `hildon_window_set_main_menu() <hildon-window-set-main-menu>`_ was introduced, which doesn't do this.